mbence/livephp/README.md

 == Installation ==

 Copy the included files in your directory and include the livephp.js script in your html.
-Opitonally you can set the directories to monitor or ignore in the livephp-monitor.php file
+Optionally you can set the directories to monitor or ignore in the livephp-monitor.php file